Who & What

 Aquaventures – established in March 1997 with its activities in and on the water is run by Jerry & Rianne Smith.
-There has been a shift from pure diving to boat trips, eco-tours, whale & dolphin watching, guided snorkelling tours and combined packages with the award-winning accommodation the Stone House B&B.
+There has been a shift from pure diving & guided snorkelling tours to boat trips, eco-tours, whale & dolphin watching, snorkelling rental "go it alone" and combined packages with the award-winning accommodation the Stone House B&B.

 We mainly emphasize on diving services, equipment maintenance, hardboat charter, snorkel rental for the “go it alone trips”.
 A core element of the business that still carries on today with a loyal client base from both Irish and overseas diving clubs and individuals.
 The shift to marine eco tours (whale & dolphin watching) and Fastnet Sunset trips happened along the way (not everyone wants to go IN THE WATER but loves to enjoy BEING ON THE WATER and increased significantly during the last 10 years.

 Our boat is a 42 ft Offshore 125 hardboat with spacious open deck and seating for 12 passengers, indoor cabin seating, a small gallery for making hot drinks, toilet and even 2 sleeping cabins for 8 passengers.
 She has excellent comfort and manoeuvrability due to her hull design that results in a very steady “ride” on the ocean in most weathers.
 If the sea conditions are too rough, we of course cancel or reschedule a trip.
 She is fully licensed by the Department of Marine with all safety (including a 16-man life raft) and navigation equipment on board and fully qualified and experienced crew.
 She is available for charter for marine survey work, commercial projects, filming and of course marine tourism for individuals, groups or private bookings.